Subharchord: Invention

-In 2000, while researching the history of electronic music instruments, Berlin artist and musician Manfred Miersch discovered the "Subharchord", another instrument which, like the Trautonium, produces subharmonic sounds.
-This instrument was invented in the GDR under difficult technical conditions, and differs from the Mixturtrautonium in key respects.
-The Subharchord has a keyboard and is played like an organ, whereas the Mixturtrautonium's manual is a resistor wire over a metal plate, which is pressed at various points to create sound, like a ribbon-controller.
+The Subharchord, whose design originated from the Trautonium and Mixturtrautonium, utilized the nascent technology of microelectronics, and was based on the mixing of so-called subharmonic sounds.
+In contrast to the Mixturtrautonium, the Subharchord has a keyboard and is played like an organ, whereas the Mixturtrautonium's manual is a resistor wire over a metal plate, which is pressed at various points to create sound, like a ribbon-controller.
 In addition, the Subharchord possesses considerably more possibilities than the Mixturtrautonium for generating and manipulating sounds.